 The EL curriculum encompasses all four domains; relates to rigorous, grade-level content; and is differentiated to students at different levels of language and academic proficiency.
-For development of academic listening, speaking, reading, and writing skills, we use Grammar Gallery, which is aligned to the WIDA standards and provides rigorous writing instruction bolstered by discussion skills and text-dependent thinking, differentiated by academic language function, academic topic, WIDA level, and with a companion guide which differentiates for grade levels.
+For development of academic listening, speaking, reading, and writing skills, PACS utilizes the Groves Literacy Curriculum, which is aligned to the WIDA standards and provides rigorous writing instruction bolstered by discussion skills and text-dependent thinking, differentiated by academic language function, academic topic, WIDA level, and with a companion guide which differentiates for grade levels.
 In addition, teacher developed assessments will be administered at the end of each trimester to assess EL student progress towards academic language proficiency, as well as proficiency on NWEA MAP and MN state grade-level standards.

-The instructional materials in Grammar Gallery have undergone the WIDA Protocol for Review of Instructional Materials Process to ensure that they address the WIDA Standards.
 The WIDA Protocol (PRIME Correlation) process is a process by which instructional materials are evaluated to see how they match up with the 2012 Amplification of the WIDA English Language Development Standards.
 Differentiation for Student Academic Language Proficiency Levels

-All students 5-8 will receive at least 60 minutes per week of direct service minutes per week, but the exact content of those service minutes is subject to change based on a student's academic language proficiency progress.
+All students K-8 will receive at least 60 minutes per week of direct service minutes per week, but the exact content of those service minutes is subject to change based on a student's academic language proficiency progress.
 At the end of each of our three trimesters, the EL teacher will administer a progress monitoring assessment to measure students' academic language progress, and may reassess service minutes as a result of these assessments.